FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Introduction

 \subsection{Novelty}

-Results in \cite[pp.180]{fitzhughbook} synthesised the global bifurcation diagram for the FHN model.
-It has been obtained by putting together as in a ``huge puzzle'', all local bifurcation diagrams obtained in Chapters 2--4.
-See also Section 2.4 of \cite{RS_proceedings}
+Results in \cite[pp. 180]{fitzhughbook} synthesised the global bifurcation diagram for the FHN model.
+The result comes from integrating all the local bifurcation diagrams obtained in Chapters 2--4, as if fitting together a ``huge puzzle".
+See Section 2.4 of \cite{RS_proceedings}.

-The main novelty of this paper is the dissection of the global bifurcations diagrams of \cite[pp. 180]{fitzhughbook} and provide a more complete bifurcation analysis of model \eqref{2d_intro}, namely the location of Hopf, Pitchfork and Double-zero bifurcations in some cases that will be specified in Subsection \ref{ss:structure}.
+One of the novelties of this paper is the dissection of the bifurcations diagrams of \cite[pp. 180]{fitzhughbook} and provide a more complete bifurcation analysis of model \eqref{2d_intro}, namely the location of Hopf, Pitchfork and Double-zero bifurcations, in the cases that will be specified in Subsection~\ref{ss:structure}.
+Besides the case-study $c=\mathcal{O}(1)$, we also study the asymptotic case where \emph{canards} are observed \cite{KS2001a, Kuehn}, and we finish the analysis with the compactification of the phase portrait of \eqref{2d_intro} on the Poincar\'e disc.

-Besides the case-study $c=\mathcal{O}(1)$, we also study the asymptotic case $c \to \pm \infty$ (\(\Leftrightarrow \varepsilon = 1/c^2 \to 0\)), where \emph{canards} are observed \cite{KS2001a, Kuehn}, and we finish the analysis with the compactification of the phase portrait of \eqref{2d_intro} on the Poincar\'e disc.
-To the best of our knowledge, the application of this procedure to equation \eqref{2d_intro} is new, providing additional information about the trajectories which tend to or come from infinity.
-For some cases, we give the complete description of the phase portraits for \eqref{2d_intro} in the Poincar\'e disc (i.e. in the compactification of $\RR^2$ adding the circle $\mathbb{S}^1$ of the infinity) modulo topological equivalence.
+To the best of our knowledge, this procedure applied to equation \eqref{2d_intro} is new, providing additional information about the trajectories which come from or tend to infinity.
+We classify topologically all phase portraits of system \eqref{2d} ``near infinity'', represented on the Poincar\'e disc (i.e. within the compactification of $\RR^2$ by including the circle $\mathbb{S}^1$ at infinity).
+Note that we \textbf{do not} claim to have derived complete phase portraits. \\